stephenbeckr/zeroSR1/README.md

 This toolbox currently implements in the following languages

 * Matlab

-We also strive to make it compatible with Octave.
+* Octave

 Further releases may target these languages:

 * Python
 * R